Char2sGu/angularity/docs/src/content/core/type-container/index.md

 // generic P is inferred as { id: string }
 ```

-In comparison, without type containers, it is not possible to infer generic types from arguments, and some code have to be repeated in order to supply both the type and the value:
+In comparison, without type containers, it is not possible to leverage the power of TypeScript generic inference, so all the generics have to be manually supplied:

 ```ts
 declare function createActionFactory<N extends string, P extends object>(